mnieber/react-default-props-context/README.md

 ### CtrProvider

-This is a helper component that does three things:
+This is a helper component that does the following things:

 1. instantiate a container
 2. keep the container up-to-date when some input data changes
 3. provide the contents of the container as default properties using a `NestedDefaultPropsProvider`
+4. destroy the container (via a custom destroy function) when the `CtrProvider` is unmounted.

 The `CtrProvider` component has the following properties: